 What to Expect

-Most VHL patients will have an initial visit with Dr. Eric Jonasch in the GU Medical Oncology clinic.
+Most VHL patients will have an initial visit with Eric Jonasch, M.D. .
 Medical records will be reviewed, and appropriate testing will be obtained.
 If necessary, specialist referrals will be made to manage any current or potential medical issues arising from VHL.

 One of the cornerstones of good VHL care is proper screening and follow-up testing, which may include:

 - Magnetic resonance imaging (MRI) of the brain and spine

 - Computed tomography (CT) scans of the abdomen and possibly the chest

 - Testicular ultrasound for men